turingschool/front-end-curriculum/projects/tier-two.md

 ## Project Introduction

 Welcome to Tier Two projects.
-By now, you should be feeling more comfortable in the basic development tools, as well as gaining confidence in writing more code, which incidentally is exactly what we want you to do now.
-WRITE MORE CODE.
+By now, you should be feeling more comfortable in the basic development tools, as well as gaining confidence in writing more code, which incidentally is exactly what we want you to do now. **Write more code**.
 Additionally, we have higher expectations for the planning, design, and overall user experience of your projects.

+Great software developers are always refining their craft—others just stick to their original assumptions, regardless of how much friction those decisions cause down the road.
+A second goal of this project is to push and test your ability to adapt your project as you learn new skills and topics over the next two weeks.
+Is your code tied to your initial ideas of how to approach the problem or are you able to pivot and try out different ideas as you go along?
+Did you stick with what you knew at the very beginning of the project or were you able to integrate concepts and ideas from React (or mocking and stubbing or some advanced Firebase techniques) as you learned them?

 Tier Two Projects: Choose wisely.
 You are in charge of your own fun.